eldur1/erlebnis/README.md

 ## To do :
-- GSAP scroll delay
+- ✅ GSAP scroll delay
 - GSAP Interaction
 - Content about integration ?
 - Projects
-- Content writing
+- ✅ Content writing
 - More generative result
+- Fixed refresh button
--
+- Scroll position in refresh

 ## What is generated ?